Department website: http://psychology.wvu.edu/

 PSYC 301.
 Biological Foundations of Behavior.
 3 Hours.

-PR: PSYC 101 and PSYC 202.
+PR: PSYC 101 and (PSYC 202 or PSYC 204).
 Introduction to animal behavior.
 Survey of fundamental concepts (evolution, genetics, adaptation, and learning) and research methods in understanding animal behavior including primate species.
 Includes laboratory exercises and demonstrations.

 PSYC 302.
 Behavior Principles.
 4 Hours.